 The follow up to the biggest phenomenon inHollywood history in Star Wars (1977), The Empire Strikes Back was released in 1980 as one of the most anticipated movies of all time.
 Combining fantastic storytelling and outstanding visual effects, the film exceeded expectations to become one of he most acclaimed movie sequels ever made.

-By way of 30 fascinating facts, we bring you the behind the scenes tale of a true classic.
+By way of 30 fascinating facts about The Empire Strikes Back, we bring you the behind the scenes tale of a true classic.

 1. The opening scenes were filmed in Norway

-Opening on the ice planet of Hoth, the first act of Empire was filmed on location in Finse, a mountain village in Norway.
+Opening on the planet of Hoth, the first act of Empire was filmed in Finse, a mountain village in Norway.
 There were some major issues when the area was hit by its biggest snowstorm in 100 years.
-Ordinarily, that would’ve halted filming, but but director Irvin Kershner saw it as a chance to shoot the scene where Luke Skywalker wanders through the snow after escaping the Wampa monster’s cave.
-Kershner spoke to Mark Hamill, who played Luke and said he would do it, so Kershner sent Hamill out in the snow by himself while he stayed in the hotel and filmed him from there.
+Ordinarily, that would’ve halted filming.
+However, director Irvin Kershner saw a chance to shoot the scene where Luke wanders through the snow after escaping the Wampa’s cave.
+Kershner spoke to Mark Hamill, who played Luke.
+Hamill said he would do it, so Kershner sent him out in the snow by himself.
+Meanwhile, Kershner stayed in the hotel and filmed Hamill from there.

 Luke escape’s the Wampa’s cave before getting lost in a snowstorm

 2. Alec Guinness filmed his scenes very quickly

 Luke’s mentor, Obi Wan Kenobi, returns in the first part of the movie.
 He appears as a force ghost and tells Luke he must go to a planet called Dagobah to begin his Jedi training.